- Academic Calendar

 - S or U may be assigned for certain graduate work of graduate students.
 Students must earn a C or better to receive a satisfactory grade.

-- Students enroll in Access UCI courses are subject to the UCI grading policy.
+- Students enroll in Concurrent Enrollment courses are subject to the UCI grading policy.

 - Auditors are students who wish to attend UCI Division of Continuing Education courses but do not desire academic credit.
 Your work